 Problem Solving and Innovation.

-Working at heights is a huge issue in my current workplace due to a high number of deaths that occur.
+Working at heights is a huge issue in my current workplace due to the high number of deaths that occur.
 When I first joined XXX Pty Ltd, I immediately identified an issue with the existing policy/procedure (specifically, a lack of equipment), and that the procedure itself was not being followed.
 Legislative changes implemented in 2012 led to a change in obligation in the provision for fall protection.
 With regard to procuring suitable equipment, the majority of off-the-shelf products were not suitable for the company’s applications.
 I conferred with the company’s Director and explained the need to provide more suitable equipment to prevent falls from occurring at heights.
 I stressed the need to branch out and source equipment that was more suitable for the site.
 On his approval to do so, I researched various products on height safety via the Internet, attended expositions, and networked with external H&S stakeholders.
 Once equipment was sourced, I then organised and led toolbox meetings to consult with team members on what they thought of the new equipment and in utilising it.
 I took on board their feedback, and procured and implemented necessary new equipment.
 I also organised and delivered training on the safe use of the new equipment, and rewrote procedures and policies in this regard.
-Since the implementation of new equipment in 2011, the company has continually recorded nil fall injuries or near misses.
+Since the implementation of new equipment, the company has continually recorded nil fall injuries or near misses.
 Furthermore, when auditing of the equipment took place by an external body, they expressed their satisfaction with the standards, and I received formal commendation for problem solving skills and initiative from both the company’s Director and the auditing company.

 I’m here to help market you!